MBBS in Italy

 STEP 3: IMAT Exam

-IMAT Exam Format: The IMAT test is held in English and consists of 60 multiple-choice questions (five options each).
+IMAT Exam Format: The IMAT test is in English and consists of 60 multiple-choice questions (five options each).
 The answer keys might initially seem possible, but the students need to choose the answer key based on their subject knowledge and logical reasoning skills functional to various subjects.
 The candidates have a limited time frame of 100 minutes to complete the test.

 The questions are segmented into the following sections: